fgamgee/Jitsi-Meet-Secure-Server/Documents/Threat-Model.md

    phoneme-level resolution.
 In scenarios where this is a concern, additional mechanisms MUST be used to protect the confidentiality of the header extension.
 * Phone dial-in to meetings is supported by jigasi, which does not support TLSv1.2, but TLSv1 which has known security issues.
-Default Jitsi-Meet therefore will not support phone dial-in and limit WebRTC to TLSv1.2.
+Default Jitsi-Meet therefore will not support phone dial-in.